nawabahmadreshi/documentation/pages/features/app-download-banner.md

 All properties are optional.
 You can customize the banner in lots of ways, including changing button text or color and adding ratings and review counts.

-{% image src='/img/pages/features/app-download-banner/mobile-banners.png' half center alt='App download banner on mobile devices' %}
+{% image src='/img/pages/features/app-download-banner/mobile-banners.png' 2-thirds center alt='App download banner on mobile devices' %}

 {% highlight javascript %}
 branch.banner(